Healthy Living: Why Sleep Matters And 5 Ways Steam May Help

 This is where it all begins.
 Stress and its attendant effects do a number on multiple physiological systems in the body.
 Stress hormones, such as cortisol, negatively affect immunity, cardiovascular function, blood pressure, cognitive function, and more.
 Cortisol, also known as the “fight-or-flight” hormone, can increase dramatically just on your commute home.
 (Road rage is particularly bad for your overall wellness.)

-But besides the obvious benefits of spending peaceful “me” time in a pleasurable space, steam therapy can help release endorphins, hormones that interact with the body’s opiate receptors.
+But besides the obvious benefits of spending peaceful “me” time in a pleasurable space, steam therapy just might help release endorphins, hormones that interact with the body’s opiate receptors.
 Endorphins can have a pleasurable effect, and help reduce pain and discomfort.

 2) Improved Breathing

-Breathing disorders during sleep, including obstructive sleep apnea, are one of the main causes of poor sleep quality.
-Steam rooms won’t have an effect on the structure of your breathing anatomy, of course, but steam therapy can help clear out your lungs and sinuses, helping you breathe better during sleep, and this can help sleep apnea patients get better use out of their CPAP (continuous positive airway pressure) machines.
+Breathing disorders during sleep are one of the main causes of poor sleep quality.
+Steam rooms won’t have an effect on the structure of your breathing anatomy, of course, but steam therapy may help clear out your lungs and sinuses, helping you breathe better during sleep, and this could help you get better sleep.

-Steam is a natural expectorant, and can help clear up the entire respiratory system of phlegm and mucus.
+Steam can be a natural expectorant, and may help clear up the entire respiratory system of phlegm and mucus.
 Research has discovered that steam therapy has the ability to assist in decreasing the symptoms of bronchitis and asthma in both adults and children.
-And an Indian study found that steam can help reduce acute lower respiratory tract infections.
+And an Indian study found that in some people steam may help reduce acute lower respiratory tract discomfort.

 3) Enhanced Mood

 Depression and insomnia are very much linked, and those suffering from mood disorders often find themselves too troubled to sleep.
-Research has found that heat therapy can help increase levels of the neurochemical serotonin in the brain.
-Serotonin is the “feel good” hormone, and the target of many antidepressant drugs.
-Heat therapy can also help increase melatonin, a neurohormone that promotes relaxation and sleep.
+Research has found that heat therapy may help increase levels of the neurochemical serotonin in the brain.
+Serotonin is the “feel good” hormone.
+Heat therapy may also help increase melatonin, a neurohormone that promotes relaxation and sleep.

-A different study in the JAMA Psychiatry found that sessions in steam rooms can help lessen the effects of depression.
-This was after subjects engaged in “whole-body heating,” leading the researchers to conclude: “Whole-body hyperthermia holds promise as a safe, rapid-acting, antidepressant modality with a prolonged therapeutic benefit.”
+A different study in the JAMA Psychiatry found that sessions in steam rooms may help elevate mood.
+This was after subjects engaged in “whole-body heating,” leading the researchers to conclude: “Whole-body hyperthermia holds promise as a safe, rapid-acting, mood enhancing modality”.

 4) Improved Circulation